realworldocaml/book/en/variants.md

 ```

 Perhaps surprisingly, we can also create polymorphic variant types
 that have different upper and lower bounds.
+Note that `Ok` and
+`Error` in the following example come from the `Result.t` type from
+Core.

 ```ocaml
 # let is_positive = function